 One of the most effective influences my parents had was the consistency with which they walked out their convictions in front of me.
 I saw them go through a number of church types and situations, taking new truths from each, but also being able to hold on to those truths when the time came to move on.
-Eventually, we (my parents were careful to explain from the Bible why they were changing each time they did, so it was easy for me to be on board as well) believed in head coverings for wives, keeping the seventh day Sabbath, using the original Hebrew names for God and the Savior, keeping the feast days found in the Bible and avoiding the eating of unclean animals.
+My parents were careful to explain from the Bible why they were changing each time they did, so it was easy for me to be on board as well.
+Eventually, we believed in head coverings for wives, keeping the seventh-day Sabbath, using the original Hebrew names for God and the Savior, keeping the feast days found in the Bible and avoiding the eating of unclean animals.
 As you might guess, it became harder and harder to find likeminded fellowship.

 During my teens, I was exposed to Jonathan Lindval's teaching on betrothal.
 It made sense to me that the "date until we break up" system that my parents' generation had gone through was more likely a preparation for divorce than for a lasting marriage.
 I even found the ideas of courtship to be suspect, which many times allowed for an emotional relationship to grow before there was full commitment between the parties.
 I put one of Lindval's brochures inside my Bible cover and would read it occasionally, thinking that that was more like what I would like to do if the time came for me to get married.

 Leila - I was raised in Tennessee by parents who were striving to follow God in all aspects of their lives.
 Without them and their influence, my story would have been very different.
 From a young age I heard their views about the foolishness of young people having "boyfriends" and "girlfriends" and also how terrible it is when couples divorce.
-It was from listening to them and reading classic literature written in the days when being engaged was serious and young people practiced "proper" behavior that gave me my ideas on how I would meet and marry my future husband.
-I thought that, most likely, his family and mine would become acquainted somewhere and we'd get to know them better and I'd become friends with his sisters and after a while he would notice what a wonderful and witty person I was, (certainly I was going to grow up to be wonderful and witty!) and he'd ask my father if he could court me.
-We would talk and play board games together and write letters until we had become good friends and then he would propose and we would get engaged and get married.
+Listening to them and reading classic literature written in the days when being engaged was serious and young people practiced "proper" behavior gave me my ideas on how I would meet and marry my future husband.
+I thought that, most likely, his family and mine would become acquainted somewhere, and we'd get to know them better, and I'd become friends with his sisters and after a while he would notice what a wonderful and witty person I was (Certainly I was going to grow up to be wonderful and witty!), and he'd ask my father if he could court me.
+We would talk and play board games together and write letters until we had become good friends.
+Then he would propose, and we would get engaged and get married.

-My brothers, sisters and I, (there are 8 of us), were homeschooled and my parents were very supportive of our hobbies, money-making schemes and creative endeavors.
+My brothers, sisters and I (There are 8 of us.) were homeschooled, and my parents were very supportive of our hobbies, money-making schemes and creative endeavors.
 We took part in many homeschool theatrical productions and then became interested in film-making.
-My brother bought camera equipment, my sister started writing scripts and I made the costumes.
-My sewing skills had improved a lot during our acting days since I would make some of the costumes needed for the plays.
+My brother bought camera equipment, my sister started writing scripts, and I made the costumes.
+My sewing skills improved a lot during our homeschool theater days, since I would make some of the costumes needed for the plays.

 Joshua - In April of 2009 my parents decided to attend a weeklong camp, Family Week, since it was at the time of Passover and some other good friends of ours were going to be there.
 While there, I got the chance to witness Brayden and Tali's wedding and hear some of their story along with further teaching about betrothal.

 It became a hot topic of conversation in my family since at the time the three oldest siblings were all over eighteen years old and single.
-We discussed what we liked about their story and their ideas about betrothal and what we did not, but the major principles of seeking the Father's will and committing to marriage based on that alone regardless of personal feelings seemed solid enough.
+We discussed what we liked about their story and their ideas about betrothal and what we did not, but the major principles seemed solid enough.
 I became even more sure that that was the way I would like to approach marriage if or when the time came.

-A couple times over the previous years I had gotten to the point where I was interested enough in a potential wife to start consistently praying for guidance on whether to proceed further.
-During those times I would pray specifically about that young lady and not move on until I received an answer.
+Two times over the previous years I had gotten to the point where I was interested enough in a potential wife to start consistently praying for guidance on whether to proceed further.
+During those times, I would pray specifically about that young lady and not move on until I received an answer.
 In both cases, I eventually, and pretty quickly, got a "no" from the Father.

 At the 2011 Family Week, I had a total of about five minutes of conversation with Leila despite my initial hopes since our camp sites were relatively close together.
 However, while catching up on my email in the meeting area, I overheard Leila and her family practicing to lead music.
 While listening to Leila sing, I felt like the Father was telling me that her praise was the real thing.

-We celebrated the Feast of Tabernacles in 2011 at a campground just like we did pretty much every year with pretty much the same people minus the Williams.
+We celebrated the Feast of Tabernacles in 2011 at a campground, just like we did pretty much every year with pretty much the same people minus the Williamses.
 This time when I got home, though, things were different.
-I felt like my life was... empty.
+I felt like my life was . . . empty.
 I decided that I needed to find out what my purpose and mission in life was.
-I started praying every day that God would show me what he wanted me to be doing with my time and energy and show me my "mission field" whatever that might be.
+I started praying every day that God would show me what He wanted me to be doing with my time and energy and show me my "mission field," whatever that might be.
 I prayed He would help me to be able to do it when He revealed what it was, no matter how hard a task it would be.
-I would add, "and if you actually do want me to be a wife, then please help me be ready and help my husband to find me at the perfect time".
+I would add, "...and if you actually do want me to be a wife, then please help me be ready and help my husband to find me at the perfect time."